Natural Cold and Flu Remedies:

 Black Elderberry For Cold and Flu

 Black elderberry for cold and flu is a proven natural remedy.
 Also known as sambucus nigra, black elderberry is a small black colored berry that grows seasonally throughout Europe and north America.
-Traditionally and in modern herbalism, elderberry has been made into extracts and tinctures.
+Used traditionally and in modern herbalism, elderberry has been made into extracts and tinctures.
 Elderberry has been shown to be effective against both bacterial infections and viruses including various strains of influenza (1).
 There is also research showing elderberry inhibits infections related to bronchitis viruses.
-This especially important in cases where there is no 100 percent effective vaccine, which is still the case for Cold & Flu (2).
+This especially important in cases where there is no 100 percent effective vaccine, which is still the case for Cold and Flu (2).
 The research shows that certain flavonoids (high potency anti-oxidant pigments) found in the elderberry bind to the virus and inhibit viral replication.
-In my practice as a naturopathic doctor, I find that the liquid preparation of Elderberry is most effective and recommend either a tinctured or standardized extract.
+In my practice as a naturopathic doctor, I find that the liquid preparation of Elderberry is most effective against cold and flu, I recommend either a tinctured or standardized extract.

 - Astragulus & Food-Based Vitamin C: